logo

 What Is a Retail Calendar?

-A retail calendar — also known as a 4-5-4 calendar, NRF calendar, or retail fiscal calendar — is a method of dividing the fiscal year into 13-week quarters.
-Each quarter is split into periods of 4, 5, or 4 weeks (or another rotation like 5-4-4 or 4-4-5).
-This ensures every period ends on the same day of the week, making year-over-year comparisons more meaningful for retailers.
+A retail calendar — also known as a 4-5-4 calendar, NRF calendar, or retail fiscal calendar — is a method of dividing the fiscal year into weeks-based periods rather than standard calendar months.
+The most common format uses 13-week quarters split into periods of 4, 5, or 4 weeks (or another rotation like 5-4-4 or 4-4-5), resulting in 12 periods per year.
+An alternative approach, the 3-3-3-4 calendar, divides the year into 13 equal four-week periods.
+Both systems ensure every period ends on the same day of the week, making year-over-year comparisons more meaningful for retailers.

 How Does the 4-4-5 Calendar Work?